WorldMaker/butterfloat/docs/getting-started.md

-In Butterfloat, static HTML looks _static_ and the only things that can dynamically change things are RxJS Observables and other Butterfloat components (which are secretly built into Observables).
+In Butterfloat, static HTML looks _static_ and the only things that can dynamically change things are RxJS Observables and other Butterfloat components (which, if you are curious, are wired into Observables).
 To add some dynamic changes to our we'll need to _bind_ an Observable.

 ```ts
 import { jsx, run } from 'butterfloat'